This post has been updated as of March 2020. If you are looking for Resort fashion for people who wear afos or orthotics, go here

-The fantasy of a tropical escape from the freezing winter is what powers many people through another 4 inches of snow to shovel, or their extra long commute home from work on ice covered roads.
+The fantasy of a tropical escape from the freezing winter is what powers many people through another 4 inches of snow to shovel or their extra long commute home from work on ice covered roads.
+Think resort.
+Think swimming.
+Think vacation!

 My husband and I love going to all-inclusive resorts in Mexico.
 The weather is always perfect, and we get to truly relax without having to really plan or think.

-For us, one of the best parts of getting away is the planning; It’s our vacation foreplay.
+For us, one of the best parts of getting away is the planning.
+It’s our vacation foreplay.
 We love using sites like Tripadvisor to scan through photos and traveler reviews.
+At this stage of planning, the sky truly is the limit!

 This year we chose the Secrets Akumal Resort in Riviera Maya.
 The resort was breathtaking and lived up to its many 5-star reviews.
 The service, beach, entertainment, and even the food was amazing.

-But, our favorite part of any resort, the main pool, was missing an essential element… A WAY TO GET IN & OUT.
+But, our favorite part of any resort – the main pool – was missing an essential element… A WAY TO GET IN & OUT.
+Yeah, I know.
+No biggy if you don’t wear AFOs.
+Well, Girlfriend, I do.

 I have since learned my lesson.
-Here are a few resort tips for sunbathers with physical challenges:
+Here are a few resort tips for sunbathers with physical disabilities:

 Tip #1 ZOOM IN